What to know about Fusion 360 3d Printing

-In a world where subtractive manufacturing (CNC) has been the focus, advancements in 3D Printing has led to a transition towards additive manufacturing.
+In a world where subtractive manufacturing (CNC) has been the focus, advancements in 3D Printing has led to a transition towards additive manufacturing; that’s why we introduced to Fusion 360 3D Printing.

 In this recap of Autodesk Virtual Academy, you’ll learn how to import a concept sketch into Fusion 360 as part of your early workflow.
 Let’s look at how to easily take a picture of your sketch and import it as your first step into 3D Printing with Fusion 360.